Types of Heat Pumps: What Are They, How Do They Work, and Which Is the Best for You?

 In very cold climates, a heat pump can run into trouble because of the massive temperature difference between the outdoor temperature and the desired indoor temperature.
 This is especially true for air-to-air systems, which can stop working at temperatures close to freezing, necessitating the use of furnaces, which are an added expense.

 Moreover, even though geothermal and underwater heat pumps can work at a wider temperature range, they are better at cooling than heating.

-To combat this issue, hybrid heat pumps can be employed.
+To combat this issue, you can use hybrid heat pumps.
 These systems are a combination of two different types of heat pumps, each suited to different climate conditions and requirements.
 An example of such an arrangement is of solar-powered heat pumps.
 They use solar power as a source of energy to power additional heating systems or can be used directly to provide heating by harnessing the sun’s energy.

 In a Nutshell – Which Type of Heat Pump is Best For You?